top of page

 Below are some frequently asked questions about undertaking a construction project.
 We know it can be an exciting, but complex, experience, so please do get in touch if you have anything you'd like to discuss in more detail!

+"A good architect actually pays for themselves - more than once.
+You will reap the reward and the building will be hugely better and deliver much better value for it."Kevin McCloud, Grand DesignsArchitects aim to add value to both large and small projects, applying impartial and creative thinking to help develop your initial ideas.
+This can involve maximising light and space, enhancing functionality or achieving the best return on investment.
 The amount you commission an architect depends on your needs, from initial design to project completion.
 Our services are tailored to suit your specific project and requirements.
 We can assist with the necessary approvals before your project begins, including preparing applications for planning consent and Building Regulations approval where required.
 Furthermore, an architect can help you find a reliable builder and provide quality control throughout the build, ensuring your project is completed efficiently and within budget.

-We are most frequently commissioned to design bespoke new homes, restore historic buildings, undertake conservation work for Listed Buildings, prepare planning applications, and develop sustainable architectural solutions.
 These projects enable us to deliver exceptional value through rigorous attention to detail, expert craftsmanship, and a holistic, whole-home approach.

 If your project is ambitious and design-led, and you value a collaborative process, we would be delighted to explore it with you.
-Our dedicated team is committed to creating high-quality, client-focused designs that enrich both your lifestyle and the built environment.

 We begin with an initial consultation to understand your needs and vision.
 Once appointed, we then move through a step-by-step design basis (structured on RIBA's Plan of Work), going from concept design, planning applications, detailed design, and construction management, ensuring you are involved and informed at every stage.